 Last Updated on

-The advertising industry now had more power than ever before.
-More people were buying a television for the home and TV advertising had a meteoric rise as, one by one, the commercial channels launched throughout the decade.
-Print advertising didn’t suffer either, with magazines galore aimed at different consumer groups, all targeted accordingly by the advertisers.
+The advertising industry now had more power than ever before, as more people were buying a television for the home.
+Subsequently, TV advertising had a meteoric rise as, one by one, various commercial channels launched throughout the decade.

 Advertisers in the 1950s often focused on a family feel, with a wholesome or moralistic view to their adverts.

-Until about 1958, most television broadcasts were live, including advertisements, and most programming was in black and white.
-Colour programming was available from 1953, albeit limited, but it wouldn’t be until the 1960s that colour TV sets became more affordable.
+Until about 1958, most television broadcasts were live, including advertisements.
+Even though most programming was in black and white, it didn’t stop makeup brands advertising their new colours.
+Colour programming was available from 1953, but it was limited, and it wouldn’t be until the 1960s that colour TV sets became more affordable.

-In the late 1950s in the UK, the Admag sprung up – an advertising magazine programme which was broadcast in the guise of an actual TV programme.
+In the late 1950s in the UK, the advertising magazine (or Admag) sprung up .
+This was a short advertising programme, which was broadcast in the guise of a soap opera, of sorts.
 The ordinary viewing household could now be entertained while parting with their new-found disposable income.
 Admags were incredibly popular, until they were banned by Parliament in 1963.
 Spoilsports!

-A live advert for Revlon’s Snow Peach lipstick and nail polish from 1956:
+A live beauty advert for Revlon’s Snow Peach lipstick and nail polish from 1956: